Philippine Leader Duterte Calls North Korea's Kim Jong Un A 'Hero Of Everybody'

 “He (Kim) can treat me as his friend…The impact is really, there is less stress now in the Korean Peninsula.
 And maybe, just maybe, we can avoid a war which nobody can win anyway.”

 The commitments signed by North and South Korea’s leaders were widely regarded as a breakthrough, and a significant step towards prosperity and peace.
-Critics claim the statement statement signed by North and South Korea’s leaders mirrors pacts from 2000 and 2007.
+Critics claim the statement signed by North and South Korea’s leaders mirrors pacts from 2000 and 2007.

 These commitments are nothing but déjà vu – empty promises, vows that have been made and broken quite a few times already, critics argue.